List of The Little Mermaid characters: Melody

-Melody is the daughter of Eric and Ariel, the niece of Ariel's sisters, and the granddaughter of Eric's unnamed father, Queen Selina (adoptive; live-action sequel adaptation), King Triton and Queen Athena (deceased) (Eric's human father and adoptive mother and Ariel's mermaid family).
-She is also the princess and future Queen of her father's kingdom.
+Melody is the daughter of Eric and Ariel, the niece of Ariel's sisters, and the granddaughter of Eric's unnamed father, Queen Selina, adoptive; live-action sequel adaptation, King Triton and Queen Athena, Eric's human father and adoptive mother, and Ariel's mermaid family.
+She is also the princess and future queen of her father's kingdom.

-The film opens to the celebration of her birth and her being the first child born of both land and sea; her parents sail out to sea to present Melody to King Triton and the merfolk.
+The film opens to the celebration of Melody's birth and her being the first child born of both land and sea; her parents sail out to sea to present Melody to King Triton and the merfolk.
 As Triton gives her the locket, the celebration is interrupted by Morgana, who threatens to hurt Melody if Triton does not hand over the trident.
 Eric and Ariel manage to save Melody, but Morgana escapes.
 Ariel vows to keep all knowledge of the sea from Melody until Morgana is found.

-By her twelfth birthday, Melody has been regularly sneaking out of the palace to swim.
-She finds the locket, and questions Ariel about it, causing an argument that ends in Melody runs away from the castle in a boat before Ariel can explain and apologize.
+By Melody's twelfth birthday, she has been regularly sneaking out of the palace to swim.
+She finds the locket and questions Ariel about it, causing an argument that, ends in Melody runs away from the castle in a boat, before Ariel can explain and apologize.
 Melody is discovered by Morgana's shark Undertow, who is currently transformed into a piranha, and convinced to meet Morgana, who uses Melody's love of the sea against her.
 She transforms Melody into a mermaid, promising that the transformation will be permanent if she retrieves the trident from Triton.

 Melody succeeds in stealing the trident and gives it to Morgana, who subsequently traps her in a cave as the spell on Melody wears off, causing her to revert into a human and nearly drown.
 Melody sneaks up behind Morgana and stabs her with the trident, before giving it to Triton, who encases Morgana in ice.

 In the wake of their victory, Triton offers Melody the option of becoming a mermaid permanently, but Melody declines.
 Instead, she decides to use the trident to destroy the wall that separates the sea from her home, reuniting the land and sea once again.

 Melody performs one song in the film, "For a Moment", in which Ariel, voiced by Jodi Benson, also provides vocals.

-She is also a playable character in the PlayStation game, The Little Mermaid II, based on the two movies.
+Melody is also a playable character in the PlayStation game, The Little Mermaid II, based on the two film.